jaspector

 Monday-Friday during city business hours (call to confirm exact hours)

-Typical inspection sequence: Typical residential new construction sequence: (1) Footing/foundation inspection (before concrete pour), (2) Framing inspection (structural framing, before insulation or drywall), (3) Rough-in inspections (plumbing, mechanical/HVAC, electrical -- coordinate state electrical inspector if applicable), (4) Insulation inspection, (5) Drywall (if required), (6) Final inspection (systems complete, finishes done, ready for occupancy), (7) Certificate of Occupancy issued.
+Typical sequence: Typical residential new construction sequence: (1) Footing/foundation inspection (before concrete pour), (2) Framing inspection (structural framing, before insulation or drywall), (3) Rough-in inspections (plumbing, mechanical/HVAC, electrical -- coordinate state electrical inspector if applicable), (4) Insulation inspection, (5) Drywall (if required), (6) Final inspection (systems complete, finishes done, ready for occupancy), (7) Certificate of Occupancy issued.
 Inspection card must be on site and accessible to the inspector at all times.

-Do I need a building permit in Buffalo, WY?
+01 Do I need a building permit in Buffalo, WY?

 A building permit is required for any new construction, enlargement, alteration, repair, move, demolition, or change of use/occupancy of any building or structure within Buffalo city limits.
 IRC Section 105.2 exemption list governs exempt work (see Special Programs section).

-How much does a building permit cost in Buffalo, WY?
+02 How much does a building permit cost in Buffalo, WY?

+Building permit fees in Buffalo, WY are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Likely valuation-based per standard IRC/IBC permit fee table or Buffalo-specific schedule in Chapter 5 municipal code.

-How do I apply for a building permit in Buffalo, WY?
+03 How do I apply for a building permit in Buffalo, WY?

-1. Determine whether your project is within Buffalo city limits (contact Planning Director at planningdirector@cityofbuffalowy.com if uncertain) 2.
+To apply for a building permit in Buffalo, WY, follow these steps: 1.
+Determine whether your project is within Buffalo city limits (contact Planning Director at planningdirector@cityofbuffalowy.com if uncertain) 2.
 Download the Building Permit Application from the city website or call (307) 684-5566 to obtain current form 3.
 If using a contractor, confirm the contractor holds a current City of Buffalo contractor's license and Wyoming State electrical license (if applicable) 4.
 Complete the application and prepare required supporting documents: site plan, construction drawings, energy compliance documentation 5.
 Submit completed application and supporting documents in person at 46 N Main Street; plumbing and mechanical permits may be faxed to 684-5726 6.
 Building Inspector reviews the application and issued plans 7.
 Permit is issued upon approval and payment of fees 8.
 Post the permit card on the job site per location requirements (remodels/alterations: front of house facing street; new construction: plastic bag at temporary power pole or 2x4 in ground, later in window facing street) 9.
 Schedule required inspections with 24-hour advance notice preferred (same-day inspections are common) 10.
 Pass all required inspections in sequence: footing/foundation, framing, rough-in (plumbing/mechanical/electrical), insulation, drywall, final 11.
 Receive Certificate of Occupancy; copy is filed with City Clerk

-What work is exempt from building permits in Buffalo, WY?
+04 What work is exempt from building permits in Buffalo, WY?

-How do I schedule a building inspection in Buffalo, WY?
+05 How do I schedule a building inspection in Buffalo, WY?

-Other cities in Johnson County
+Other jurisdictions in Johnson County.

-View all Johnson County jurisdictions →
+All Johnson County jurisdictions →